cdntinker/USB-C-Board/Hardware/README.md

   * A placeholder board to make space in the stack for the Ag9900 module
 * Random Vreg
   * Just a random voltage regulator board
+* RP2040
+  * Workin' on an RP2040-based controller board

 There will, from time to time, appear more boards...

 ## Some future thoughts...